 After the customs and immigration procedures, you’ll cross into Cambodia on foot before catching another ride from the Cambodian border town of Poi Pet to Siem Reap.

-A private transfer is, in theory, a great way for groups of 3 or more to save money and travel in relative comfort between Bangkok and Siem Reap.
-Unfortunately, because of the need to switch cars and drivers at the Cambodia border, this option sometimes turns into a giant hassle even if you arrange everything in advance.
+A private transfer is, in theory, a great way for groups of three or more to save money.
+Plus, you can travel in relative comfort between Bangkok and Siem Reap.
+Unfortunately, because of the need to switch cars and drivers at the Cambodia border, this option sometimes turns into a giant hassle.
+Even if you arrange everything in advance.

 Bus from Bangkok to Siem Reap